 There are various types of term insurance plans and you can choose one as per your financial goals and requirements.

 iSelect Smart360 Term Plan

-iSelect Smart360 Term Plan by Canara HSBC Oriental Bank of Commerce Life Insurance is a term plan with many choices which make the security more extensive.
+iSelect Smart360 Term Plan by Canara HSBC Life Insurance is a term plan with many choices which make the security more extensive.
 With the return of premium (ROP) insurance, you'll get all your premiums back if you outlive the policy term.
 This term insurance provides pay-out on the death of either of the two policyholders and, in some cases, a regular income to pre-mentioned living family members.

 How is ULIP different from term insurance plan?

 Term Insurance is a plan that benefits the death of the insurer.
 In other words, it guarantees your family's financial security when you are not around.
 It fills in as a financial substitute at an affordable premium.

 Even though it has no investment segment, it covers your nominee for the plan's duration with no progression in the premium.
 Likewise, the offered advantage can be improved by clubbing the basic policy with eminent add-ons.

 For example, waiver of premium, critical illness rider, accidental death advantage, return of premium, and so forth.
 The plan span can be somewhere in the range of 5 and 40 years, and if you can't pay the premium because of any explanation at all, your cover will stop.
 You won't be qualified for any advantage.

 It is essential to pick an arrangement that you can manage over the long haul as the premium is steady all through the plan tenure.